 For a detailed explanation of RTD wiring and bridge networks, please click here.

 Our most popular style of RTD Sensor, ideal for most applications.
 Large choice of terminations e.g. pot seals, cables, connectors, heads etc.

 RTD Pt100 Sensors

 Rigid Stem RTD Temperature SensorsIdeal for rigid stem applications or where the sensor is shorter than 50mm, limited to 250°C. Wide choice of terminations

 Hand Held RTD Resistance ThermometersA range of hand held RTDs to suit a variety of applications from general purpose to surface and air temperature measurements RTDs for Surface Temperature Measurements A wide range of Resistance Thermometers for surface measurements including self adhesive patch, pipe, magnetic etc.

 1.5 and 2.0mm diameter sensors ideal for precision temperature measurements where minimal displacement and a fast response is required

-Fast response RTD sensors ideal for industrial and other applications
+Fast response platinum RTD probes ideal for industrial and other applications

 Autoclave Pt100 Sensors (Pt100, RTD, PRT)